Glossar: C

 Calcium metabolism refers to the processes regulating the absorption, distribution, and excretion of calcium in the body.
 It is essential for bones, muscles, and nerve function.

-Calcium metabolism describes how the body absorbs, distributes, and excretes calcium.
-It is essential for healthy bones, muscles, and nerve function.
+Calcium phosphate metabolism regulates the levels of calcium and phosphate in the body and is essential for healthy bones, nerves, and muscles.

 Calcium Salts of Orthophosphoric Acid